 Climbing & Scrambling

 Slickrock invites adventure.
-When you climb or scramble, be sure you can retrace your steps, and remember that it is often easier to go up than down.
-Sandstone is very slippery when wet or covered in snow.
+When you climb or scramble, be sure you can retrace your steps, and remember that it is often harder to climb back down.
+Sandstone is very slippery when wet or covered in sand.
+It is prohibited to climb on or walk across any arch larger than three feet.

 Lightning & Flash Floods